CERTCC/CERT-Guide-to-CVD/docs/tutorials/terminology.md

 ISO/IEC 29147 \[14\] defines Vulnerability Disclosure as follows:

-!!! quote "ISO/IEC 29147:2014 Information technology---Security techniques---Vulnerability disclosure"
+!!! quote "ISO/IEC 29147:2014 Information technology&mdash;Security techniques&mdash;Vulnerability disclosure"

     Vulnerability disclosure is a process through which vendors and vulnerability finders may work cooperatively in finding solutions that